GPUs

 Check Price on Amazon

-The GIGABYTE RTX 5060 WINDFORCE OC represents NVIDIA’s Blackwell architecture at its most accessible.
-The GB206 chip packs 3,840 CUDA cores and, critically, uses GDDR7 memory instead of the GDDR6 that competitors offer at this price — that translates to 448 GB/s of memory bandwidth on a 128-bit bus, a meaningful advantage over the RX 9060 XT’s 322 GB/s.
+The GIGABYTE RTX 5060 WINDFORCE OC is NVIDIA’s Blackwell architecture at its most accessible price point.
+The GB206 chip packs 3,840 CUDA cores and uses GDDR7 memory where competitors stick to GDDR6 — that delivers 448 GB/s of bandwidth on a 128-bit bus, a meaningful advantage over the RX 9060 XT’s 322 GB/s.

-In rasterization benchmarks, the RTX 5060 runs approximately 32% ahead of the RTX 4060 it replaces.
-At 1080p Ultra, you’re looking at framerates above 100fps in most recent AAA releases.
-The bigger story is DLSS 4’s Multi Frame Generation: in supported titles, it can multiply frame output by 4x.
-Cyberpunk 2077 at 1440p with path tracing goes from unplayable to a smooth 60+ fps average with DLSS 4 Quality enabled.
+In rasterization, the RTX 5060 runs approximately 32% ahead of the RTX 4060 it replaces.
+At 1080p Ultra, framerates clear 100fps in most recent AAA releases.
+The bigger story is DLSS 4 Multi Frame Generation: in supported titles it can multiply frame output significantly.
+Cyberpunk 2077 at 1440p with path tracing goes from unplayable to a smooth 60+ fps average with DLSS 4 Quality mode enabled.

-The WINDFORCE OC runs cool and quiet, with dual 80mm fans that shut off entirely below 60°C GPU temp.
-At 145W TDP, it fits in any case with a 550W PSU.
+The WINDFORCE OC runs cool and quiet — dual 80mm fans shut off entirely below 60°C. At 145W TDP, it fits any case with a 550W PSU.

 2. ASRock Radeon RX 9060 XT Steel Legend 8GB